swentel/indieweb/README.md

 details.
 This module does not expose any of these links or help you with the PGP setup, you will have to manage this yourself.

-If you use apps like Quill (https://quill.p3k.io - web) or Indigenous (Beta iOS, Alpha Android) or other clients which can post via micropub or read via microsub, the easiest way to let those clients log you in with your domain is by using indieauth.com too and exchange access tokens for further requests.
+If you use apps like Quill (https://quill.p3k.io - web) or Indigenous (iOS, Android) or other clients which can post via micropub or read via microsub, the easiest way to let those clients log you in with your domain is by using indieauth.com too and exchange access tokens for further requests.
 Only expose these header links if you want to use micropub or microsub.

+You can also use the built-in auth and token endpoints.
+You then authorize yourself with a Drupal user.
+The user needs the 'Authorize with IndieAuth' permission.

 You can also allow users to register and login into this website.
 An account will created with the username based on the domain.
 Authenticated users can use the same "Web sign-in" block to map a domain with their account.